What the experts say

 During the study 208 ankle injuries were recorded, of which 139 were ankle sprains.
 These led to 975 sessions lost (on average, 7 lost sessions per injury).
 Most incidents (80.6%) were contact injuries, occurring mostly in defenders.
 Injury rates were equal between games and practice, while 61.1% of injuries were observed toward the end of each half of the game.
 The injury incidence rate was higher during the first 2 months of the season as opposed to the last month.
 Statistical analysis showed that previous ankle sprain is a significant predictor of ankle sprain injury.

-Ankle sprain injuries in amateur soccer players are primarily contact injuries, occurring mainly in defenders and during both games and practice.
-It appears that more injuries occur in players with previous ankle injury.
+Ankle sprain injuries in amateur soccer players are primarily contact injuries, occurring in defenders and during both games and practice.
+More injuries occur in players with previous ankle injury.
 Injury rates are higher toward the end of a game and chiefly occur during the first 2 months of the season.

 This article first appeared in: